Mike Whitby: History in politics

 Whitby joined the Conservative Party in 1979.
-He first stood as a candidate in the Midlands West European by-election in 1987, again for Midlands West in the European Parliament Elections in 1989, and then as a Westminster Parliamentary candidate for Delyn in 1992, though on both occasions he was unsuccessful he did significantly improve the Conservative vote.
-He achieved elected office in 1997, on winning the Harborne ward of Birmingham in a by-election.
-He has retained the seat since, most recently in the 2010 local election.
+He first stood as a candidate in the Midlands West European by-election in 1987, again for Midlands West in the European Parliament Elections in 1989, and then as a Westminster Parliamentary candidate for Delyn in 1992.
+Even though on all 3 occasions he was unsuccessful in being elected he did significantly improve the Conservative vote in the first two.
+He achieved elected office in 1997, on winning the Harborne ward of Birmingham in a by-election, succeeding Labour councillor Anthony Rust whose resignation had triggered the election.
+He retained the seat until 2014.

-In 1998 Whitby became the Deputy Leader of Conservative Group in Birmingham City Council, eventually becoming Group Leader in 2003.
+In 1998, Whitby became the Deputy Leader of Conservative Group in Birmingham City Council, eventually becoming Group Leader in 2003.
 Following the 2004 Local Elections Whitby became Leader of the Council after forming a coalition with the Liberal Democrat Party in an arrangement Whitby described as a "Progressive Partnership".

 Whitby's Progressive Partnership's control of the Council was threatened in the Local Elections of 2011, as the Conservatives lost 6 seats and the Liberal Democrats lost 7 seats making the Labour Party the largest Group in the Council overall with 55 seats.
-Whitby's colleagues suggested they were a victim of national issues playing out in the local elections, but still commentators suggest the upcoming 2012 Local Elections could be the last for the coalition.
+Whitby's colleagues suggested they were a victim of national issues playing out in the local elections, but commentators still suggested the 2012 Local Elections could be the last for the coalition.
+Labour gained control of the council after the 2012 election.

-On 10 September 2013 he was created a life peer taking the title of Baron Whitby, of Harborne in the City of Birmingham.
+On 10 September 2013, he was created a life peer taking the title of Baron Whitby, of Harborne in the City of Birmingham.